pmichaillat/pmichaillat.github.io/content/courses/w.md

 ###### Main readings

 + [Kuhn (1957, chapters 1 and 5)](https://www.hup.harvard.edu/catalog.php?isbn=9780674171039) – This book studies the Copernican Revolution in astronomy and in the process isolates the three properties of a good model: economy, accuracy, and fruitfulness.
++ [Benassy (1993)](https://www.jstor.org/stable/2728514) – This survey reviews the General Disequilibrium literature.
 + [Summers (1986)](https://www.minneapolisfed.org/research/quarterly-review/some-skeptical-observations-on-real-business-cycle-theory) – This paper discusses the origins and limitations of the Real Business-Cycle model.
-+ [Benassy (1993)](https://www.jstor.org/stable/2728514) – This survey reviews the General Disequilibrium literature.

 ###### Additional readings

 + [Kuhn (1962, chapters 2–9)](https://press.uchicago.edu/ucp/books/book/chicago/S/bo13179781.html) – This book describes how science progresses by cycling through paradigms.
 Each cycle starts with a period of normal science, during which the dominant paradigm is used and refined.
 This is followed by a period of revolutionary science, during which the anomalies of the dominant paradigm are too numerous to ignore, and new paradigms are invented and compete to replace to old paradigm.
++ [Krugman (2000)](https://doi.org/10.1093/oxrep/16.4.33) – This paper argues that uncomplicated models can be helpful.
+In this course we will develop models that are as uncomplicated as possible—and that are much simpler than models typically studied in graduate macroeconomic courses.
 + [Cooley and Prescott (1995)](https://doi.org/10.2307/j.ctv14163jx.7) – This paper reviews facts about business cycles and explains how Real Business-Cycle models were developed from the neoclassical growth model.
 + [Gali (2018)](https://doi.org/10.1257/jep.32.3.87) – This survey reviews the New Keynesian literature.